General Continuing Education Information

 Do I need to keep my certificates of completion if my credits are posted electronically?

-Keep your certificates of completion for at least four years as they serve as proof if a course provider fails to post credit.
+Yes, you should keep your CE certificates of completion for at least four years.
+These records serve as proof in case a provider fails to report your course completion correctly.

 A course credit is posted to my transcript but not applied to my continuing education requirements.
 Why?

-Ensure the course was taken within your license term and be aware that taking the same course multiple times in a term only counts once.
-Additionally, at least half of your hours must be in a classroom or classroom equivalent setting for credit.
+Ensure that the course was completed within your current license term.
+Additionally, taking the same course multiple times in a single renewal period will only count once.
+At least 50% of your CE hours must be completed through a classroom or classroom-equivalent setting for them to be counted toward your CE requirements.

 Disclaimer

-The information provided by Noble regarding Continuing Education (CE) is offered as a courtesy and aims to be accurate and current.
-However, neither Noble nor its employees guarantee the information's accuracy or currency.
-All information is subject to change without notice, underscoring the importance of verifying details independently.
+The information provided by Noble regarding Continuing Education (CE) is intended as a courtesy and aims to be accurate and up-to-date.
+However, Noble and its employees do not guarantee the accuracy or current validity of the information.
+CE regulations are subject to change, so always verify details independently.

 |